tylerharter/cs301-projects/fall18/p4/README.md

 Example outputs from the function when its run from python terminal are given below:

-For this function think about how you can use for loops and string indexing to reverse the string.

-The function should be called if the command1 equals the word "reverse" followed by the string you want to reverse.
-Write an `if` block in `main(command1, command2)` to call `findPalindromeMovie()` when the first command line argument is "find_palin".

 ```python
 python main.py reverse "Apocalypse"
 espylacopA